facioquo/stock-indicators-python/docs/pages/guide.md

 1. `date` is always required, while each ohlcv values are optional.
 2. ohlcv can be provided by `float`, `Decimal` and `str` representing number, but these are always stored as `Decimal`.

-> If you're having trouble converting into `Quote` format, see our GitHub discussion on
-> [Converting Pandas DataFrame to iterable Quotes]({{site.dotnet.repo}}/discussions/1165) for more information and troubleshooting support.

 ### Where can I get historical quote data?

 There are many places to get stock market data.
 Check with your brokerage or other commercial sites.
 If you're looking for a free developer API, see our ongoing [discussion on market data]({{site.dotnet.repo}}/discussions/579) for ideas.